 The Brainerd curbside collection program was started in August of 1991.
 Appendix 2-B shows the tabulated results of the program.
 The results and funding for both 1991 and 1992 accurately reflect the status of the program except that portion of the funding provided by the City of Brainerd.
 In 1993 funds was provided entirely by the County, consequently the results and funding accurately reflect this program.
 In the 1992 Recycling Report, cardboard, scrap metals, and magazines from commercial generators were included.
 This dramatically lowered the cost per ton of the program.
 For the 1993 report, only residential curbside data were included.
-The 1993 - 2014 numbers represent only residential curbside data.
+The 1993 - 2015 numbers represent only residential curbside data.

-Beginning in April 1993 and extending through the 2014 report period, Waste Management began and continued to collect commingled recyclables and some plastics.
+Beginning in April 1993 and extending through the 2015 report period, Waste Management began and continued to collect commingled recyclables and some plastics.
 Blue Lakes Disposal continues their program directly with the City.
 Starting in 2000, Garrison Disposal also provides recycling services.
 Waste Partners started to provide recycling services in 2002, and AAA Disposals started to provide recycling services in 2011.
 These programs offer weekly curbside collection of recyclable materials for residents of the City of Brainerd.
 SCORE funds are provided to the City of Brainerd.

-When the initial estimates were projected for selecting a recycling strategy, it was anticipated the Brainerd program would collect 801 tons per year and the cost of the curbside programs was anticipated to be \$121 per ton.
-For 2014, the program collected 1,596.45 tons at a cost of \$40.40.
-This exceeds the projected amount by approximately 795 tons, and costs are below the projected amount.
-The quantities collected did increase.
-Assuming 5,884 households, approximately 543 pounds per household per year were collected in 2014.
-This is the seventh year it has been over the projected figure of 297 pounds.
+When the initial estimates were projected for selecting a recycling strategy, it was anticipated the Brainerd program would collect 801 tons per year.
+For 2015, the program collected 1,437 tons at a cost of \$41.76.
+This exceeds the projected amount by approximately 636 tons, and costs are slightly above the projected amount (\$40).
+The quantities collected did decrease.
+Assuming 5,884 households, approximately 488 pounds per household per year were collected in 2015.
+This is the eighth year it has been over the projected figure of 297 pounds.